CIPA, which is short for Children Internet Protection Act, is a law in the United States signed in December 2000.

 Schools and colleges need to make policies of internet access in such a way that the URLs that fall under any of the above categories should be blocked.

-Either they can invest in software based solution that is installed on each system or a central server or a hardware based solution that is able to enforce the CIPA policy over the perimeter of the network.
+Either they can invest in a software-based solution installed on each system or a central server or a hardware-based solution that can enforce the CIPA policy over the perimeter of the network.

-Being CIPA compliant also enables the schools and colleges to be protected at a much higher level from legal law suits of the parents who might be concerned with the content their children are having access to while using the internet at the school or college.
+Being CIPA compliant also enables the schools and colleges to be protected at a much higher level from legal lawsuits of the parents who might be concerned with the content their children have access to while using the Internet at the school or college.